joelparkerhenderson/coordinated-disclosure/README.md

 Responsbile disclosure is a computer security term.
 It describes how people can share reports about security issues.
 Examples are bug reports, intrusion risks, hacking warnings, etc.

-## What is this responsbile disclosure document?
+## What is this document?

 This document explains responsible disclosure in ways that may help people work together.

 Document goals:

-1. Help people who discover security issues, and want to report them, and want to be able to point here as a reference document.
-We welcome advice for how to improve this.
+1. Help people who discover security issues and want to report them.

-2. Help companies understand what they need to do for responsbile disclosure.
-If you're reading this because someone pointed you to it, and there's anything that you want to know more about, please let us know and we'll do our best to help.
+2. Help companies understand responsbile disclosure needs, goals, practices, and special cases.

 3. Include example responsible disclosure policies in the repository folder.